iandorsey00/geodata/README.md

 This project currently supports places in California.

+## Current project status

+Upon executing

+    python3 main.py

+in the `lib` directory, we're able to query the SQLite database for all places in California.
+The ORM models used for California is `PlaceCounties` instead of `Place`s so that it is easier to find out which county a place is in.

+## Next steps

+Enable `PlaceCounties` to access data about the geographies they represent.

 ## Grouping places within California by counties

 States can be quite large, and sometimes it is difficult to group places inside